ThomasKaiser/sbc-bench/Results.md

 * RPi 3 B+ marked as 'OC/normal' means: **OC** (overclocked) settings, stable voltage but no fan used.
 Since SoC temperature exceeds 60°C the 'firmware' starts to cheat and downclocks to 1200 MHz while the kernel reports running at 1570 MHz.
 At least memory overclocking is somewhat effective.
 * Rock Pi 4B numbers are preliminary.
 Board has been tested *without* heatsink so throttling occured as expected.
 Memory performance seems rather low but that's due to testing with vendor's **armhf** Linaro image -- see other RK3399 devices running same software stack, e.g. RockPro64 numbers above with kernel 4.4, armhf and also being limited to 1.8/1.4GHz.
 * Vim2 is somewhat special: not a real big.LITTLE design but 2 A53 clusters controlled by a firmware BLOB that allows cluster 0 to clock up to 1414 MHz (reported falsely as 1512 MHz) and cluster 1 able to reach 1 GHz ([details](https://forum.khadas.com/t/cpu-frequency-up-to-2ghz/2010/23?u=tkaiser))
-* x86 numbers are meant as comparison. x5-Z8300 numbers were made with [UP Board](https://wiki.up-community.org/Hardware_Specification), x5-Z8350 with [Alfawise X5 Mini](https://forum.armbian.com/topic/7819-sbc-bench/?do=findComment&comment=60891), Celeron J3455 with an [ASRock J3455-ITX mainboard](https://forum.openmediavault.org/index.php/Thread/24093), Pentium N4200 on [UP2 Board](https://wiki.up-community.org/Hardware_Specification_UP2), Pentium J4205 on an [ASRock J4205-ITX](https://forum.openmediavault.org/index.php/Thread/24093-Efficient-low-cost-home-made-NAS/?postID=182578#post182578).
+* x86 numbers are meant as comparison. x5-Z8300 numbers were made with [UP Board](https://wiki.up-community.org/Hardware_Specification), x5-Z8350 with [Alfawise X5 Mini](https://forum.armbian.com/topic/7819-sbc-bench/?do=findComment&comment=60891), Celeron J3455 with an [ASRock J3455-ITX mainboard](https://forum.openmediavault.org/index.php/Thread/24093), Pentium N4200 on [UP2 Board](https://wiki.up-community.org/Hardware_Specification_UP2), Pentium J4205 on an [ASRock J4205-ITX](https://forum.openmediavault.org/index.php/Thread/24093-Efficient-low-cost-home-made-NAS/?postID=182578#post182578) and Celeron J4105 on an ODROID-H2 (remotely accessed via maze.odroid.com)

 ## Insights